Noran Ruden

 Noran Ruden completed Ballotpedia's Candidate Connection survey in 2020.
 The survey questions appear in bold and are followed by Ruden's responses.
 Candidates are asked three required questions for this survey, but they may answer additional optional questions as well.

-Collapse all
+Expand all | Collapse all

-|I am a third-generation Tucsonan and love Southern Arizona: the weather, the culture, and most of all the people.
+I am a third-generation Tucsonan and love Southern Arizona: the weather, the culture, and most of all the people.
 I own two successful businesses including a Pest Control firm and an Indoor Sports Facility.
 For 10 years I volunteered as a coach helping high school kids reach their collegiate dreams.
 My education includes a Bachelor's degree in Business Management.

 Like most Southern Arizonans, my family was hardworking but far from wealthy.
 I started from the bottom.
 My big break was a job for $6.00 an hour in the pest control industry.
 With a strong work ethic, I advanced rapidly and became Vice President of a local company managing more than 100 people.